ds5678/Better-Stacking/README.md

 It reduces inventory clutter by changing which items can be stacked and how certain items are stacked.

+> **Warning:**
+> Uninstalling this mod while there are still stacked items (from the list below) will result in **losing those items**, as their stack size will be reset to 1 after loading the game.
+> This applies to all items in the inventory and all containers (cupboards, trunks, etc.).
+> Dropping items on the floor or creating stacks with only one item should be safe.

 Items that will be stacked when they have a matching condition:

 * Can Openers